A-I-Research-Facility/Reinforcement-learning/README.md

 It is to be noted that 'training' datasets are not present here.
 Neither the fed data is classified or labled.
 The model needs to figure out the path and the best approach to perform a certain task.
 The environment is also unknown to the agent.

-#### :atom: Consider an analogy
-Let's suppose a baby is learning to walk.
+:atom: **Consider an analogy** Let's suppose a baby is learning to walk towards a box of chocolates.
+The box acts as reward.
+2 things can happen here.<br>
+First, the baby starts walking and makes it to the box.
+This result is positive since the goal is achived, and hence the baby is rewarded.<br>
+Second, it starts walking but falls due to some obstacle.
+This is a negative result.
+Not only the goal isn't achieved, but the baby also got hurt.
+Hence, we can say that baby is punished.